csound-plugins/csound-plugins/docs/opcodes/jsfx_play.md

     defining an udo with `setksmps 1` but more efficient).
 It is around 2x to 2.5x slower than hand-coded C.

 !!!
-Note jsfx input / output
+Note "jsfx input / output"

     A jsfx script has a certain number of audio input / output channels.
 The number of audio inputs / outputs passed to the script does not need to match the number of